Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Domain Translation algorithm

 As we will show, network latency causes no utilization loss when the size of a subdomain exceeds a critical threshold.
 Only link bandwidth and computational performance limit the iteration rate.
 We note the algorithm requires additional network bandwidth both because it supports higher iteration rates and because local grid-point state that does not participate in stencil state exchange transits network links to stay with its grid point as the domain translates.

 Consider each node as a serial processor holding \gridpoints{} grid points.
 Each node can compute $\gridpoints-2\stencilrange$ interior grid points' next state immediately, before any network data arrives (Figure~\ref{fig:marching}).
 Nodes can do this recursively for $\gridpoints/(2\stencilrange)$ steps to complete the space-time triangle with base $\gridpoints$ and height $\gridpoints/(2\stencilrange)$.
+This computational work can cover some or all of the latency until data arrives from a neighboring node.
 As each row completes, the node records a \textit{package} of $2\stencilrange$ grid points' values that will be used by the downstream node.
-For our analysis, note that these initial downstream packages are available for transmission before a node receives any upstream packages.